openshift/openshift-origin-design/web-console/3-project-details/labels.md

 - A toast notification should be displayed once changes have been made to a label.
 - If there is a filter applied, it should be updated to reflect the label changes.

+- **Note:** When there is no filter applied, some label edits may overwrite existing label values.
+A warning message will be presented when this is the case and users must confirm before changes are saved.

 ### Remove
 - The same `Manage Labels` button will be used for removing existing labels.
-- Clicking the trash icon next to a label will remove that row and enable the save button.
+- Clicking the x icon next to a label will remove that row and enable the save button.
 - Applying these changes will only remove the label from the selected objects, not from the system entirely and a toast notification should confirm the changes.

 ### Notifications